filamentphp/filamentphp.com/content/authors/assistant-engine.md

 linkedin_url: https://www.linkedin.com/company/assistant-engine/
 ---

-Assistant Engine is a SaaS solution designed to empower developers with simple yet powerful AI integration.
-Specializing in Laravel and Filament applications, Assistant Engine streamlines the creation of OpenAI based, intelligent chat assistants and AI-driven task execution.

-Our mission is to make AI accessible, practical, and impactful, enabling users to focus on building innovative solutions without the hassle of complex AI integrations.
+Assistant Engine is a company on a mission to make AI integration simple and powerful.
+We offer innovative tools, including our cutting-edge Open Source Filament plugin, which effortlessly integrates AI into your Filament panels.